 Coolant is harmful to the environment.
 Unused coolant must be stored as a toxic hazardous material in leakproof containers.
 Used coolant must be processed as industrial chemical waste.
 Please follow HAZMAT guidelines with both used and unused coolants.

-Use of non-genuine coolant filters can cause severe engine damage.
+Use of non-genuine PACCAR coolant filters may cause severe engine damage.

 Concentration